MarcinOrlowski/laravel-api-response-builder/README.md

       "data": null
     }

  Something went wrong?
-Just do:
+Just type:

     return ResponseBuilder::error(250);

- and the following JSON response will be returned
+ The following JSON response will then be returned:

     {
        "success": false,